-Extrinsic motivation occurs when we are motivated to perform a behaviour or engage in an activity to earn a reward or avoid punishment.
+Extrinsic motivation occurs when we are motivated to perform a behavior or engage in an activity to earn a reward or avoid punishment.

-Examples of behaviours that are the result of extrinsic motivation include:
+Examples of behaviors that are the result of extrinsic motivation include:

 - Studying because you want to get a good grade